 - Remember the almighty at Joshimath Temple, Bhavishya Badri

 - Rishikesh sightseeing tour

-Begins your Char Dham yatra package from Haridwar.
+Begins your Chardham yatra from Haridwar.
 Arrive at Haridwar Railway Station where our representative will guide you for the road trip to Barkot via Mussoorie.
 Guests can choose to stop by at Kempty Falls for a dip, buying souvenirs and lunch.
 The journey resumes and after a few hours, you will reach Barkot and will be escorted to the hotel.
 Check-in and relax as the Yatra of Yamunotri will begin on day 2.